 I put them through this same shit and we survived.
 Now, they have the joy of watching me go through it.
 Perhaps we too will survive, but being in it, it is very hard to tell.

-Add to this the school scene, the future career scene, the sports scene, the gender fluidity and experimentation along with the wild hormone swings that come with it all, aswell the the bouts of anxiety or depression (mine and theirs) that feel endless.
+Add to this the school scene, the future career scene, the sports scene, the gender and identity fluidity and experimentation along with the wild hormone swings that come with it all, aswell the the bouts of anxiety or depression (mine and theirs) that feel endless.
 The trouble is that when it is calm, we cannot fully recall the turmoil, and when we are in the turmoil, it is hard to believe that it will ever be anything else.

 Competencies to gain: